raccoon-path/texture-packer/README.md

 > " \* " character after channel inverts it ( _normal_gl > _normal_dx:rg*b inverts green channel for mytexture_normal.png if tool found it)

+## NO-OWERWRITE mode
+If run tool with --no-owerwrite param, all existing output textures will not be owerwritten.
+This useful for incremental texture packing.

 ## Dependencies
 To work with texture_packer need python modules: Pillow, Numpy (for working with 16-bit gray input textures)
 ```python